Umarsatti1/Task-14-Jenkins-Setup-using-Terraform-for-Nodejs-EC2-Deployment/README.md

 ## Task Description

 This project implements a complete CI/CD pipeline using **Terraform**, **Jenkins**, and **Amazon EC2**.
-All infrastructure components—including VPC networking, IAM roles, Application EC2, Jenkins EC2, and CloudWatch logging—are provisioned using Terraform.
+All infrastructure components including VPC networking, IAM roles, Application EC2, Jenkins EC2, and CloudWatch logging are provisioned using Terraform.

 Jenkins is deployed on a **private EC2 instance without a public IP** and is accessed securely using **AWS Systems Manager (SSM) Session Manager**.
 The Node.js application runs on a public EC2 instance using **PM2** as a process manager and **Nginx** as a reverse proxy.
 The Jenkins pipeline automates source code checkout, dependency installation, testing, deployment, rollback handling, and health checks.